 About Blue Sky Therapy

-Blue Sky Therapy delivers innovative physical, occupational, and speech therapy services in skilled nursing homes, assisted living facilities home health care, in-home therapy, and outpatient therapy clinics.
+Blue Sky Therapy delivers innovative physical, occupational, and speech therapy services in skilled nursing and assisted living facilities, home health care, in-home therapy, and outpatient therapy clinics.
 Blue Sky Therapy owns and operates six outpatient clinics in Ohio and Florida.
 Ohio locations: Akron, Mansfield, Marion, and Warren.
 Florida locations: Bonita Springs and Naples.